adarlan/k8slab/README.md

 ### 3. Create the local Kubernetes cluster with Terraform

 Execute the following `terraform` commands to create a Kind (Kubernetes-in-Docker) cluster in your local environment.
-You could use the `kind` CLI tool, but if you plan to use Terraform in production you should use it in development too.
+You could use the `kind` CLI, but if you plan to use Terraform in production you should use it in development too.

 ```shell
 terraform -chdir=kind-cluster init